ivanrepi/crypto_investment_helper/README.md

 The user app is divided in 3 sections, in order to help the user to understand, predict and help in the Cryptocurrencies trade.

 ## :chart_with_upwards_trend: **Cryptocurrencies Analysis**
-The main function of this first part of the main app (script) is understand the top 15 cryptocurrencies in the market.
+The main function of this first part of the main app (script) is understand the Top 15 cryptocurrencies in the market.
-Selecting which crypto do the user want to visualize, as well as the data period he/she wish to consult, the user will be able to see:
+Selecting which crypto the user want to visualize, as well as the data period he/she wish to consult, the user will be able to see:
-- Evolution of stock prices in that period (Close, Open, Low, High or Market Volume)
+- Evolution of stock prices in that period (Close, Open, Low, High or Market Volume).
 - Candlestick chart with the market values in that period.
 - Daily Stock Prices Change(%).
 - Main KPIs with the highest and lowest values in that period.